-One of the larger Belgian dog breeds, the Bloodhound is officially classified as a scent hound.
+One of the larger Belgian dog breeds, the Bloodhound is one of the oldest known scent hounds.

 The Bloodhound originated in Belgium in the 1300s, where it was used for hunting deer and wild boar.

-These days, the Sleuth Hounds—as they are so aptly called—are favored by police and law enforcement agencies as tracking dogs, and will search tenaciously for missing persons and fugitives.
+Today, the sleuth hounds are favored by police and law enforcement agencies as tracking dogs, and will search tenaciously for missing persons and fugitives.

-The bloodhound is naturally calm and gentle and great with kids.
+The bloodhound is naturally calm and gentle, and also great with kids.

-However, bloodhounds are not the most trainable breed and are inclined to go their own way if they are given the chance!
+However, bloodhounds are not the most trainable breed.
+They often go their own way if they get the chance!